CMASCenter/pcluster-cmaq/README.md

   "message": "Cluster 'cmaq' does not exist or belongs to an incompatible ParallelCluster major version."
 ```

-Create cluster using ebs /shared directory with CMAQv5.3.3 and libraries installed
+Create cluster using ebs /shared directory with CMAQv5.3.3 and libraries installed, and the input data imported from an S3 bucket to the /fsx lustre file system

 ```
 pcluster create-cluster --cluster-configuration c5n-18xlarge.ebs_shared.yaml --cluster-name cmaq --region us-east-1